 SLOW is here to support you following the devastating loss of your child.

-SLOW runs support groups for bereaved parents across London.
+SLOW runs face to face support groups for bereaved parents across London and Zoom groups for those living in the UK.
 These meetings are a place to be yourself and take strength from the support of others, before returning to daily life and its challenges.
 At our meetings, you can share stories with others who have also experienced the death of their child.

 All our groups are run by trained bereaved parent facilitators who have first-hand experience of the devastation of losing a child.